Soya products are really taking the market by storm nowadays, but not everybody’s convinced that soy is beneficial.

 Humans are not rats, it’s as simple as that.

-And an extra thing to note here is that the rats were given high doses of soy; higher than you will consume when sticking to a vegan diet high in soy or when using soy protein for bodybuilding.
+And an extra thing to note here is that the rats were given high doses of soy; higher than you will consume when sticking to a vegan diet high in soy or when using soy protein for muscle building.

 Ok, so maybe those studies on rats are not the most trustworthy sources.
 But surely people have conducted research on humans, right?